Tonyhrule/Queer-Bias-LLMs/README.md

 We present a multi-agent framework that utilizes specialized agents to sequentially analyze, critique, and optimize language outputs for enhanced inclusivity.
 By addressing the nuanced challenges of LGBTQIA+ representation, this work aims to advance the development of socially responsible AI that respects and reflects the diversity of human identities.

 Evaluations using the Tango dataset—a benchmark focused on gender pronoun usage—demonstrate that this approach improves inclusive pronoun classification by 11.2 percentage points over the baseline GPT-4 model, achieving statistical significance (χ² = 78.52, p < 0.001).

+## Project Structure

+Here’s a breakdown of the main files in this repository:

+- **agent_workflow.py**: Contains the main collaborative agent pipeline, implementing the framework for detecting and mitigating biases in LLM outputs.
+- **gpt4o.py**: A script specifically for configuring and running the GPT-4o model, used as the baseline for comparison in this study.
+- **requirements.txt**: Lists the Python dependencies needed to run this project.
+- **testing_data.csv**: The Tango Dataset used for testing.
+- **testing_return.py**: Script for all the defined functions that is called in testing.
+- **testing_tango.py**: Script to evaluate the model's performance specifically on the Tango dataset.

 ## Requirements